 Women must seek their Wali’s approval for passport applications, access to education, marriage, travel, access to medical facilities and even for exit from prison upon completion of their sentence.

 Subject to much debate is the mobile app ‘Absher’ which makes the tracking and control of women within the Kingdom all the easier.

-Although the app enables the simplification of every-day tasks such as registering vehicles and visa renewals, it also allows Walis to dictate where and when their female dependants can travel.
-Coupled with this is a notification service which alerts a Wali if their female dependants are trying to board a plane or a train; essentially allowing them to refuse them from boarding if they choose.
+Although the app enables the simplification of everyday tasks such as registering vehicles and visa renewals, it also allows Walis to dictate where and when their female dependants can travel.
+Coupled with this is a notification service that alerts a Wali if their female dependants are trying to board a plane or a train; essentially allowing them to refuse them from boarding if they choose.

 These are just a few examples of the way in which Saudi women have been subject to male authority.

 In fact, it’s fair to say that they have been one of the most controlled group of women in the world.
-It’s not only the legal system which has helped enforce this situation.
+It’s not only the legal system that has helped enforce this situation.

 Other factors, such as religion and tribal cultures, have gone a long way to framing and facilitating these inequalities.

 The situation has been so dire, that high profile cases of women escaping the Kingdom are becoming increasingly common.

 In 2017, for example, 815 Saudis claimed asylum (United Nations Refugee Agency’s database), compared to 195 people in 2012.
 The number of females in this group is not known.

 Crown Prince Muhammad Bin Salman, a.k.a MBS - seen as a modern reformer by some, not all.